These instructions are for observers who want to make detailed and extended observations of the flight directions of migrating butterflies.

 Should I record flight headings as geographical or magnetic directions?

 Magnetic north as shown by a compass varies from true north by several degrees in most places.
 You should state whether your angular measurements are recorded with reference to magnetic or true north.
 The difference between the two is called magnetic declination.
 To find magnetic declination for your area, you'll need to know two things: your location and the date when you observed.
 You'll need the date because magnetic declination changes gradually over time as the earth's magnetic field varies.
-One site where you can find this information is the Estimated Value of Magnetic Declination, 1900-2010, maintained by the (U.S.) National Geophysical Data Center (NGDC).
+One site where you can find this information is the Historical Magnetic Declination site, maintained by the (U.S.) National Centers for Environmental Information (NCEI).

 If you would like to help out with this research or are doing similar research, please contact me.
 If you would like to send results (data, summaries, or reprints are O.K.) these would be appreciated and you will of course receive full credit for any information you supply.
 Questions or suggestions for improving these procedures are also welcome.
 Additional information on methods for observing butterfly migrations is available at the Tactics and Vectors website.
 Thank you for your interest!